-I don’t know if the old man was having us on, but he said he was a funerary historian, researching the Père Lachaise cemetery in the same streaming rain that was washing away the lipstick traces off the Oscar Wilde monument and chilling us to the bone.
-“That little temple,” he said of a remarkably non-derelict house-sized funerary monument, “belongs to a descendant of Count Dracula.
+I don’t know if the old man was having us on, but he said he was a funerary historian, researching the Père Lachaise cemetery.
+We were walking and talking in the same streaming rain that was washing away the lipstick traces off the Oscar Wilde monument and chilling us to the bone.
+“That little temple,” he pointed to a remarkably non-derelict, almost house-sized funerary chapel, “belongs to a descendant of Count Dracula”.